Home maintenance – Signs of water damage to look for

 Why You Should Repair Water Damaged Drywall As Soon As Possible

-Although you can repair the damaged drywall yourself, it’s better to call professionals to evaluate the situation.
-A water damage restoration company will be able to fix all the damage and find the source of the water leak, making sure you won’t have to deal with the problem again.
+Although you can repair the drywall water damage yourself, it’s better to call professionals to evaluate the situation.
+A specialist restoration company with a focus on water damage clean up will be able to fix all the damage.
+They will also find the source of the water leak, making sure you won’t have to deal with the problem again.

 Signs of water leakage on ceilings

-Unlike damage on walls, ceiling water damage is fairly easy to spot.
-While the water damage on walls can be hidden behind furniture, your ceiling is fully exposed, and the damage is likely to occur in a visible place.
+Unlike the water damage on walls, ceiling damage from moisture is fairly easy to spot.
+While the damage on walls can be hidden behind furniture, your ceiling is fully exposed, and the damage is likely to occur in a visible place.
 The signs you should look out for are yellow, copper, or brown discoloration and cracking and peeling of the ceiling paint.

 Why Is Water Coming Out of My Ceiling Vent?